 Here at One Dish Kitchen, I recreate recipes with the goal of them being very similar to favorite dishes we remember.
 Sometimes, it just doesn't make sense to recreate a recipe that calls for an extensive ingredient list and one that will leave you with plenty of leftover ingredients.

 My goal is always simplicity without sacrificing taste and I aim for minimal waste.
 This unstuffed cabbage rolls recipe is my version of the cabbage rolls my husband and I remember from his grandmother.
 It's made with fewer ingredients, much easier and quicker to make and the flavors are totally reminiscent of the ones we remember.

 See how to freeze leftover cabbage and how to roast cabbage below.

 See recipe box below for ingredient amounts and full recipe instructions.

-- lean ground pork (you may also use ground beef)
+- Lean ground pork: You may use ground beef instead.